 The Sustainable Food Steering Group includes representatives from Commercial Services, Procurement and Sustainability as well as student and staff representatives.

-Details of our sustainable food activity can be found on the Sustainable Food webpage including information on our plant-based pop-up food outlet 'Silence of the Yams'
+Details of our sustainable food activity can be found on the Sustainable Food webpage including information on plant-based food available across campus.

 Staff, students and the local community are part of the Kent Community Oasis Garden (COG), a sustainability hub centred around growing food.
 Food grown at Kent COG is purchased by our catering outlets to produce meals served on site.